RoaringBitmap/RoaringFormatSpec/README.md

 ### 3. Offset header

+If and only one of these is true

+1. the cookie takes value SERIAL_COOKIE_NO_RUNCONTAINER
-If and only if the cookie took value SERIAL_COOKIE *and* there are at least NO_OFFSET_THRESHOLD, then we store for each container (using a 32-bit value) the location (in bytes) of the container from the beginning of the stream (starting with the cookie).
+2. the cookie takes the value SERIAL_COOKIE *and* there are at least NO_OFFSET_THRESHOLD containers,

+then we store  (using a 32-bit value) the location (in bytes) of the container from the beginning of the stream (starting with the cookie) for each container.

 ### 4. Container storage